n42k/OpenRCT2/reports/report4.md

 Test-driven development (TDD) is one example of a process of software development that is based on code tests.
 The requirements are transformed into test cases, then the code fragment that has to pass these tests is performed.

 There are different phases of software testing, such as:
- * **Unit testing**: O principal objetivo é testar o mais pequeno conjunto de software da aplicação possível.
-Normalmente relacionado com os métodos do software;
+ * **Unit testing**: The main objective of this phase is to test the smallest amount of software possible.
+Usually related to software methods;
- * **Integration testing**: Fase na qual os diferentes módulos do software são juntos e testados em conjunto;
+ * **Integration testing**: In this phase, the various software modules are joined and tested as a whole;
- * **System testing**: Fase de teste de software no qual o software, já completo e integrado é testado.
-Normalmente relacionado com a interface do software;
+ * **System testing**: Phase where the software, already complete and integrated, is tested.
+Usually related to the user interface;
- * **Acceptance testing**: Fase no qual o sistema é testado para aceitação.
-O objetivo desta fase é verificar a conformidade do sistema com os requisitos iniciais.
+ * **Acceptance testing**: It's the phase in which the system is tested for acceptance.
+The objective is to verify that the system meets the original requirements;
- * **Regression testing**: Fase responsável por verificar se o software que já foi desenvolvido anteriormente ainda continua a executar corretamente e sem quaisquer tipo de erros.
+ * **Regression testing**: Phase reponsible for verifying if previously software still performs up to the task and without any problems.

 ## Test Statistics and analytics<a name="test_sa"></a>